Back to blog home

 What are cloud IP security cameras?

-A cloud IP security camera is simply an IP camera that functions in a cloud video surveillance system.
+A cloud IP security camera is an IP camera that functions in a cloud video surveillance system.

 Like traditional IP cameras, cloud cameras transmit video data using the internet—a network Ethernet link, Wi-Fi, LAN, or cellular network.
 However, cloud cameras transmit and save video to a remote cloud server instead of transmitting video to a local video recorder (NVR or DVR).